-When bariatric patients require lateral transfer from the bed to another flat surface there is a growing trend for the use of air assisted lateral transfer devices that utilise air to decrease friction and result in ease of movement of patients while in a supine position.
-Air assistance also reduces the effort required by caregivers to complete the lateral transfer.
-Caregiver feedback considered air-assisted devices "bestin-class" for overall comfort, ease of use, effectiveness in reducing injuries, time efficiency, and reducing patient risk for this activity.8 Use of a Passive lift and repositioning sling is another alternative for lateral transfer out of bed.
+When plus size patients require lateral transfer from the bed to another flat surface, there is a growing trend for the use of air-assisted lateral transfer devices that utilize air to decrease friction and result in ease of movement of patients while in a supine position.
+Air-assistance also reduces the effort required by caregivers to complete the lateral transfer.

+Caregiver feedback considered air-assisted devices "best-inclass" for overall comfort, ease of use, effectiveness in reducing injuries, time efficiency, and reducing patient risk for this activity.
+Use of a passive lift and repositioning sling is another alternative for lateral transfer out of bed.